Bose is closing up shop in the US, Europe, Japan and Australia

 According to information obtained by The Verge, Bose retail stores in those four territories are expected to shutter in the next few months as the company invests more heavily in its online presence.

-In total Bose says around 119 stores will be closed down in the coming months, but says that it will keep 130 stores running in Greater China and the United Arab Emirates with additional stores planned for India, Southeast Asia, and South Korea.
+In total Bose says around 119 stores will be closed down in the coming months, but says that it will open more stores in Greater China and the United Arab Emirates and will continue to operate stores in India, Southeast Asia, and South Korea.

 “Originally, our retail stores gave people a way to experience, test, and talk to us about multi-component, CD and DVD-based home entertainment systems,” said Colette Burke, vice president of Global Sales, Bose Corporation.
 “At the time, it was a radical idea, but we focused on what our customers needed, and where they needed it – and we’re doing the same thing now.”